OpenAddressesUK/theodolite/app/views/static/blog/_posts/2015-02-09-living-breathing-problem.md

 <blockquote class="twitter-tweet" lang="en"><p><a href="https://twitter.com/GOVUK">@GOVUK</a> please update your <a href="https://twitter.com/RoyalMail">@RoyalMail</a> PAF file - I am unable to register to vote.</p>&mdash; Christopher Royles (@royles) <a href="https://twitter.com/royles/status/497320441087016961">August 7, 2014</a></blockquote> <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 On 11 September there was good news.
-The Prime Minister proudly announced that the postcode Chris lived in, and had lived in for 3 months, was in the top 10 hotspots forfor use of the government’s Help to Buy Scheme:
+The Prime Minister proudly announced that the postcode Chris lived in, and had lived in for 3 months, was in the top 10 hotspots for use of the government’s Help to Buy Scheme:

 <blockquote class="twitter-tweet" lang="en"><p>We’ve published postcode data for <a href="https://twitter.com/hashtag/HelptoBuy?src=hash">#HelptoBuy</a>, showing the top ten hotspots across the country: <a href="http://t.co/NgFNiGMclb">http://t.co/NgFNiGMclb</a></p>&mdash; UK Prime Minister (@Number10gov) <a href="https://twitter.com/Number10gov/status/510046727886606337">September 11, 2014</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>